AmrDeveloper/Tank/README.md

 - Break and Continue keyword for loops
 - Logical operators AND, OR, XOR
 - define and load keyword for files linking like gcc
+- Arity simpler to Python that throw error if developer pass less or more than function arguments

 ## For Examples see examples directory